 The songs penned by Tittel feel urgent, pensive and stick in your ear like all good melodies should.
 The songs are simple enough to be familar and unique enough to provide something new for listeners.
 "I wrote many, many songs in my life.
 None of which I thought were very good.
 I have boxes of them recorded on various formats.
 I think in the end I hadn't had enough troubles yet to have anything worth writing about.
 But as life moved on I started to really depend on songwriting as a creative and emotional outlet.
 And that's when I think I started to have something worth saying.
 Or at least a reason to express myself."

 Guiding the band's aesthetic is generations of shared experience paying live and in the studio.
 All the members share a wide musical vocabulary, have toured extensively and dedicated all or good chunks of their lives to making music.
-But what brings them together is the same old drive to play great songs amongst great musicians and translate that experience on a record or for a live audience.
+But what brings them together is the same old drive to play great songs amongst great musicians.
 As Roger Klug (guitars) has said, "This band is like summer camp.
 It's a great diversion from our normal routine to make honest music the way bands used to."

 2017 WORLD CLASS LINE Up